 Mt Ishiwari

-Lake Yamanako is the largest of the Fuji Five Lakes, and is also the closest lake to Mt Fuji.
+Lake Yamanakako is the largest of the Fuji Five Lakes, and is also the closest lake to Mt Fuji.
 The nearby Mt Ishiwari lets you get a great view of both the lake and Mt Fuji in the same shot.
 Although there’s no train station nearby, conveniently there is the option to get a highway bus directly from Shinjuku station to the trailhead, where you can do a 5 hour hiking trail up to the peak, and then back down to the lake.

 Mt Ryugatake (Lake Motosuko)